Ron Smerczak

-Ron Smerczak (3 July 1949 – 12 May 2019) was a British-born South African actor who appeared in South African telenovelas and contributed to South African cinema.
+Ron Smerczak (3 July 1949 – 12 May 2019) was a British-South African actor who appeared in South African telenovelas and contributed to South African cinema.

 Early life

 Smerczak was born on 3 July 1949 in the UK.
 Smerczak attended the National Youth Theatre of Great Britain from 1965 to 1970 and the Royal Academy of Dramatic Art London from 1969 to 1971.
 Thereafter, Smerczak completed his graduation from University of Cardiff.

 Acting career

 Smerczak appeared several films including American Ninja 4: The Annihilation, Who Am I?, and Cyborg Cop.